Activity / Job — Design

 InvocationTracethrough the host.

 After [T20260426-2313], stdout/stderr readers emit line-level tracing::info! events while the child runs, carrying provider, stream, job_run_id, task_id, and line.
+After [T20260508-8], those events also carry cwd when the CLI subprocess has a resolved cwd.
 After [T20260426-2349], the default tracing subscriber redacts formatted output.
 The readers still retain original bytes for the existing audit/blob path, so run logs follow blob refs rather than the live feed.

 Executor args are prepended before provider runtime args.
 For seeded Codex, the subprocess starts as codex exec --json ..., not the interactive TUI.
 [T20260423-0114] exposed the earlier command-only boundary.